davidjpfeiffer/vscode-config/README.md

-# VS Code Config
+# Visual Studio Code Configuration

-This repository is regularly updated with settings, keybindings, and plugins for Visual Studio Code that are designed for front end web developers.
-Feel free to make suggestions.
+This repository documents the settings, keybindings, and extensions that I use in Visual Studio Code.
+I highly recommend this configuration, or a similar configuration, for all lots of frontend web developers.
+Feel free to make suggestions!

-#### Plugin List
+#### Extensions

 - [Improved Sass Plugin](https://marketplace.visualstudio.com/items?itemName=robinbentley.sass-indented)
 - [Improved Icons Plugin](https://marketplace.visualstudio.com/items?itemName=qinjia.seti-icons)